These are the most promising French startups according to the French government – TechCrunch

 The French government and the government-backed initiative La French Tech unveiled the new indexes that identify the most promising French startups.
 The 40 top-performing startups are called the Next40, and the top 120 startups are grouped into the French Tech 120.

 The Next40 and French Tech 120 are somewhat new as this is only the second version of those indexes.
-Out of the 120 startups that were already in last year’s French Tech 120, 90 of them are still in this year’s index — 30 are newcomers as there were 123 startups in last year’s French Tech 120.
+Out of the 120 startups that were in last year’s French Tech 120, 90 of them are still in this year’s index — 30 are newcomers as there were 123 startups in last year’s French Tech 120.

 Combined, they generate close to €9 billion in revenue and provide a job to 37,500 people.
 Revenue in particular is up 55% compared to last year’s French Tech 120.